Taiwing/override/level06/README.md

 # Simple but leet hash function (level06)

 This [binary](source.c) takes a login into input and then a "serial" value.
-A kind of hashing function is then applied on login string and the resulting value is compared against the serial given by the user.
+A kind of hashing function is then applied on the login string and the resulting value is compared against the serial given by the user.
 If they are equal, we get a shell.

 There is a ptrace call that somewhat makes the job harder, but it's really simple anyway.
 All we have to do is compile an other binary that will just